Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

     -   Routing Policy: **Latency**
     -   Region: &lt;AWS region matching geographic region\>
     -   Set ID: &lt;make up a unique name, e.g. gr-bono-us-east-1\>

+You can also use Chef to try GR function, by setting `"gr" => true` in the environment, as described in [the automated install docs](Automated_Install.md).